raday146/Winkel-eComme/README.md

 # Introduction  🙂
- Winkel is an e-Commerce shope, a *MERN Stack* app, constructed by  a 3-tier architecture (frontend, backend, database), applied by various technologies as React.js (client-side) in the front of the app, and node.js, express by using MongoDB database from the backend.
+ Winkel is an e-Commerce shop, a *MERN Stack* app, constructed by  a 3-tier architecture (frontend, backend, database), applied by various technologies as React.js (client-side) in the front of the app, and node.js, express by using MongoDB database from the backend.